platformio/platformio-core/docs/librarymanager/config.rst

 If :ref:`libjson_include` field is a type of ``String``, then *PlatformIO-API Crawler* will recognize it like a "relative path inside repository/archive to library source code".
-See example below where only source code from the relative directory ``LibrarySourceCodeHere`` will be included.
+See example below where the only source code from the relative directory ``LibrarySourceCodeHere`` will be included.